erafkin/abby-spotify-wrapped/README.md

 # Abby's Spotify Wrapped

 Abby didn't like her spotify wrapped so this pings the API for a time-frame's (`short_term`, `medium_term`, `long_term`) worth of data and downloads to CSVs.
 There is a notebook to explore them.
+Google says that short is around a month, medium is around 6 months, and long is more than a year, maybe multiple years.

 ## to run
 This project has been developed in Python 3.11.6